oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 #### Creating a domain with Istio support

-Setting up Istio support for a domain requires labeling its namespace and defining `domain.spec.configuration.istio` attributes.
+Setting up Istio support for a domain requires labeling its namespace or the annotation level in the server pod.

 ##### Setting up the domain namespace